7 Tips to Grow Your Best Basil Ever

 Before you fill your garden beds with basil, think about how you’re planning to use it.
 If you just want some fresh basil on hand when you need it, two to three plants should be enough.
 Home cooks who want to whip up flavorful pesto or dry leaves for winter pastas, sauces, soups and stews will need to grow at least six to eight plants.

 More-experienced green thumbs may wish to grow basil from seed.
 Sow the seeds indoors in a sunny windowsill or under grow lights six to eight weeks before the last expected spring frost.
-Basil can also be purchased as seedlings from a local nursery and planted in garden beds and containers after the last frost.
+Basil can also be purchased as seedlings from a local nursery and planted in garden beds and containers, or direct sow seeds after the last frost.

 Basil needs plenty of sunshine for healthy growth.
-In northern regions, look for a site with at least eight to 10 hours of full sun.
+In northern regions, look for a location with at least eight to 10 hours of full sun.
 In southern areas where summer temperatures soar, basil can be planted in beds or containers that offer afternoon shade.
-(Read more!
-Top 10 Herbs to Grow)
+Here’s how to create a windowsill herb garden.

 Overwatering is the fastest way to kill basil.
 It appreciates regular moisture, but roots rot if they are sitting in water, so reach for the watering can only when the soil is dry.
-When growing basil in containers, use a high-quality, well-draining potting soil to ensure
+Regarding basil tips for containers, use a high-quality, well-draining potting soil to ensure good drainage.

-It’s fun to experiment with growing (and taste-testing) different types.
+It’s fun to experiment with growing (and taste-testing) different basil varieties in your garden.
 Thai basil offers an intense licorice kick to salads and curries.
 Lemon basil has a bright citrus flavor that’s delicious in marinades and teas.
 Another favorite is cinnamon basil, which has fragrant leaves infused with the spicy scent of cinnamon.

 3 Basil Favorites to Try This Year